A confidential space to explore the thoughts, feelings and challenges in your life

 The choice of therapy we decide in our consultation depends on the nature of your difficulties and what brings you to therapy.
 Our sessions for time limited psychodynamic counselling and CBT will be 6-12.
 Our open ended psychotherapy will have no set end date from the beginning.
 It is however important that we work towards an ending when we do decide to end therapy, as this is a very important part of our work.
 The length of time you spend in therapy depends on the nature of your difficulties and the depth of the work.
 Most people stay in therapy for a number of years to allow themselves sufficient time to work through some of the deepest conflicts, and issues from their past that may be impacting on the present, therefore addressing the whole self.

 It is usual practice to charge the regular session fee for a session cancelled by the client less than 48 hours beforehand.
 A full fee is applicable to a cancellation made with less than 48 hours notice.
-Any cancellations made by client with a 4 weeks notice will not be charged, and half the session fee is applicable for any cancellation less than that time frame.
+Any cancellations made by the client with a 4 weeks notice will not be charged, and half the session fee is applicable for any cancellations made less than that time frame- ie 48hrs and 4 weeks.
 This is because the space is reserved for you and therefore open even if you do not attend.
-You will not be expected to make any payment if I am not available.
-I will give you my holiday dates well in advance, and I will also appreciate having your holiday dates in advance.
+You will not be expected to pay for any sessions cancelled by me and during my holidays. l will give you my holiday dates well in advance, and I will also seek to have your holiday dates in advance.

 YesI typically raise an invoice at the end of each month, unless you prefer to pay weekly or fortnightly, which can be arranged.
 Payments can be made via bank transfer, Paypal or in cash.
 This should be done in a timely manner.